 (43) The RPF may propose exceptions to the limitations on Tractor Operations described above if the proposed exception will achieve the goals ofcomply with 14 CCR § 914 [934, 954], and if the PlanTHP both clearly explains the proposed exception and justifies how the proposed exception will achieve the goals ofwhy application of the standard rule is either not Feasible, or would not comply with 14 CCR § 914 [934, 954].
 The location of Tractor Roads to be used under such exceptions shall be flagged prior to the pre-harvest inspection or, when a pre-harvest inspection is not required, prior to the start of Timber Operations.

-(53) Tractors Operations shall not be used may occur in areas designated for Cable Yarding on slopes up to 50%.
+(53) Tethered Operations may occur in Cable Yarding areas, and Tractors Operations shall not be used may occur in areas designated for Cable Yarding on slopes up to 50%.
 The limitations of 14 CCR § 914.2 (a) through (g) and any other limitations on Tractor Operations throughout this Chapter, as applicable, apply.

-(i) When Tethered Operations on slopes greater than 50% are proposed in a Plan, the RPF shall explain, in the Plan, how Tractor Roads used in those Tethered Operations will be treated in order to minimizes soil disturbance and achieve the goals of 14 CCR § 914[934, 954].
+(i) When Tethered Operations on slopes greater than 50% are proposed in a Plan, the RPF shall explain, in the Plan, if Tractor Roads are to be constructed how Tractor Roads used in those Tethered Operations will be treated in order to minimizes soil disturbance and achieve the goals of 14 CCR § 914[934, 954].

 (i) Where Waterbreaks cannot effectively disperse surface runoff, other Erosion Controls shall be installed as needed.